 Hire Experienced Wills Lawyer in Dubai | Succession Lawyer in Dubai UAE

-When living in the UAE, understanding the laws pertaining to succession or, what happens to your money and property if you die is very important.
+When living in the UAE, preparing a last will and testament, understanding succession law and what happens to your money and property when you die is very important.
 Many people are not aware that the local courts have the ability to apply Sharia where the deceased hasn’t left explicit legal instruction on how to distribute their belongings.
 This effectively allows someone else to assess your assets and distribute them according to the principles of Sharia law.

 Federal Law No. 5 of 1985 – Civil Transactions Code and with reference to Federal Law No. 28 of 2005 are the governing law in UAE that lays down the framework of wills and succession.
 By virtue of the UAE civil code, it is recognized that inheritance will be governed by the law of the testator at the time of his death.
 To wit, succession for Muslim is governed by the Shariah, whereas, the non-Muslim is allowed to choose the law of their home country for the adjudication of their wills and estate.